What is a Biosafety Level 3 (BSL-3) Laboratory?

 Investigators at UAB have distinguished research records in virology, bacterial pathogenesis and immunology and are poised to bring that experience and knowledge to bear on the national efforts to develop vaccines, drugs and diagnostic approaches to protect society from emerging infections and bioterrorism.

-The research that will take place in the facility is similar to that which already takes place not only on the UAB campus, but also at Southern Research Institute, an affiliate of the university.
+The research that will take place in the facility is similar to that which already takes place on the UAB campus, and at Southern Research, an affiliate of the university.
 BSL-3 labs are in many major cities throughout the nation, including Washington, D.C., San Diego, Philadelphia and Atlanta.
 These labs usually are associated with major research centers studying the diseases that affect the world's population.

 Just how safe are these labs?